 When individuals contemplate immigrating to the United States, their first thought usually sways towards a green card.
 While this may be the ultimate goal, there are other options available that would allow you to work in the United States until a green card is issued.
 Employment Authorization Documents (EAD) are granted when an individual has a pending Immigration Petition for Permanent Residence or I-485.
 The card permits non-citizens to legally work in the United States for a U.S. employer.
 In this post, we’ll explore the similarities and differences between EAD cards and green cards as well as the timeline and process.

-Difference Between EAD card vs Green Card
+Difference Between EAD Card vs Green Card

 While the employment authorization card (otherwise known as a work permit) and the green card share similar physical characteristics, they are very different in practice.
 For starters, a green card is an end goal while an EAD card is a means to achieve that goal.

 A green card’s main purpose is to identify a foreign individual as a person who has lawful permanent resident status.
 By law, employers in the U.S. are required to make sure all of their employees have the proper authorization to work in the country.
+Some of the differences are as follows:

 Compared to a green card, an employment authorization card (or work permit) is much more limited in what you can do, although it is available to a wide range of non-immigrant categories as well as those waiting for pending applications with USCIS.
 What’s more, unlike green cards, EAD cards can range in their validity period depending on the status of the card holder.